vue-macros/vue-macros/docs/guide/configurations.md

 })
 ```

-See the features page for options for each feature.
+Refer to the macros and features page for available options.